EMDR therapy in Surrey, BC

 So what are some of the issues that others have found success with in EMDR?

-complicated grief such as death of a loved one that you may of witnessed
+complicated grief such as death of a loved one

 motor vehicle accidents